HiImFelipe/HiImFelipe/README.md

 #### 📖 Currently learning

-- Scalable development
-- Caching
-- Queues
-- Clean Architecture
+- Algorithms
-- Domain-Driven Design
+- Multithreading
+- One or two concepts of Rust